 Pediatric Internet Safety Checklist

-The Pediatric Internet Safety Checklist [PISC] for parents and educators has been released by iPredator Inc. and developed by Dr. Nuccitelli for assessing a child’s cyber attack vulnerabilities and internet safety prowess.
+The Pediatric Internet Safety Checklist [PISC] has been released by Dr. Nuccitelli for assessing a child’s cyber-attack vulnerabilities and internet safety prowess.
 Internet safety, internet addiction, cyberbullying and various other Information Age pediatric maladies are becoming commonplace in America and the world over.
-The children of today not only have to worry about their own online usage, but parents have to be equally vigilant ensuring their child is not being targeted by a nefarious or malevolent online user.
+The children of today not only have to worry about their own online usage, but parents must be equally vigilant ensuring their child is not being targeted by a nefarious or malevolent online user.
 To help parents, educators and primary caregivers, Dr. Nuccitelli created the PISC.

 Pediatric Internet Safety Checklist